-"Avg. font width" defines the average character width (in pixels).
+Avg. font width: Defines the average character width (in pixels).
 A value of 0 means that Windows will use the font's default widths.

-If "Prompt at task start" is checked, the operator will be prompted by the Marksman© Matrix & Elite Control application when the task is started.
+Prompt at task start: When checked, the operator will be prompted by the Marksman© Matrix & Elite Control application when the task is started.
 The data displayed in this prompt is determined by the Prompt field.

-The "Orientation" field determines if the data is printed horizontally or vertically.
-See the Text Element section for examples of horizontal and vertical text.
+Orientation: Determines if the data is printed horizontally or vertically.
+See "Text" on page 51 for examples of horizontal and vertical text.

-Shift
+Shift Code